Are you planning a bike ride to Ladakh or Spiti Valley? This guide helps you with how to prepare your bike for the Ladakh ride or Spiti Valley ride.

 - If you can and are willing to, meet a local mechanic who can adjust the padding inside your seat to give you optimum height and comfort level.

 - Keep your rain gear ready.
-A complete rain suit plus shoes are essential on long rides.
+A complete rain suit plus shoes are essential on long rides to places like Ladakh or Zanskar.
 Have a long plastic cover for your luggage as well.

 - The helmet is your best friend.
 Get a helmet that fits you perfectly, and there should be no glitches in that.
 Also, ensure you have a new scratch-free visor on the helmet.

-- Drink lots and lots of water throughout.
+- Drink lots and lots of water throughout and don’t forget to carry a water bottle.

-Travel Tip: If you are driving yourself, then do not forget to check the 40 must-have things to carry on a bike ride trip to remote Himalayas.
+Travel Tip: If you are trekking up there, then do not forget to check the 12 must-have things to carry on a trekking or hiking trip.

 Try Servicing your bike or at least know important parts and components.
 Because if you know your bike, you will never end up in many problems – you’ll be prepared for all eventualities.
 Also, Bullet guys – you need to put some muscles as you have to work very hard to work out a flat tire.